DagmaraSz/notes-app/README.md

 I can write a new note

 As a programmer
-So I can refer back to the note
-I can save the note

-As a programmer
 So I can read the details of the note
 I need each note to have its own page